mgareja/codingTasks/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [X] This code injects code to exploit a vulnerability
+- [X] Injected code exploits vulnerability

 See the [open issues](https://github.com/github_username/repo_name/issues) for a full list of proposed features (and known issues).